openforcefield/openforcefield.org/content/news/openforcefield-toolkit-0.2-release.md

 Several features are not yet available in the toolkit, and will be rolled out in the coming months.
 These include:
- * more convenient and robust functions to export to other simulation packages
  * reading partial charges from SDF files
- * support for parameterizing biopolymers
  * assignment of library charges
+ * valence parameter interpolation based on fractional bond order
+ * SMIRKS-based GBSA parameterization
+ * more convenient and robust functions to export to other simulation packages

+We also expect to make several other changes and enhancements on a somewhat longer timescale:
  * SMIRKS-based bond-charge corrections
  * flexible partial charge calculations beyond AM1-BCC
- * valence parameter interpolation based on fractional bond order
- * SMIRKS-based GBSA parameterization
  * support for virtual sites.
+ * support for parameterizing biopolymers

 If you'd like to stay up to date on our progress toward these features, you can watch our progress on our [project milestones](https://github.com/openforcefield/openforcefield/milestones).